SteinarVrenne/school_imt3501/task2/source/pages/01_System_Assets.rst

 logs may be disrupted, e.g. during an attack if the attacker tries to erase logs, in an effort to cover their tracks to make the forensic work take longer.

-To rank the identified assets we found, we use the United States National Institute of Standards and Technology asset ranking to rank our assets (NIST 800-18):
+To rank the identified assets we found, we use the United States Institute of Standards and Technology asset ranking to rank our assets (NIST 800-18):

 .. image:: ../images/NIST_AssetRanking.PNG

 Source: https://nvlpubs.nist.gov/nistpubs/Legacy/SP/nistspecialpublication800-18r1.pdf; 19.09-2020.

-The EHR register is a third party asset to the organization.
-The system accesses the EHR, and is dependent on that the information in the EHR is correct.

 This is how we prioritize the identified assets in terms of confidentiality, integrity and availability.
 They are given a "low", "moderate", or "high" score